 But when you see how totally supernatural the origin of everything was in the early chapters, that God might have programmed Adam not only with the ability to speak language, which we know was present, but also to read and write it, then Adam may well have written down the portion that he knew.
-And of course Noah may have written down the portion he knew and so forth.
+And, of course, Noah may have written down the portion he knew and so forth.
 And these records would become sacred records to those people who were pious and who wanted to retain the knowledge of God and could well have been preserved by Abraham's family and eventually fallen into Moses' hands as he became the leader of the nation.

 And he may have put together these records.
 There's a very real possibility that this is the case.
-In Abraham's time we know there was writing.
+Now, if it was orally transmitted rather than in written documents down to Moses' time, or I should say Abraham's time, because in Abraham's time we know there was writing.

-And this is an important thing because some people say, well writing probably wasn't invented much before Abraham's time.
-But remember they once said writing didn't exist in Moses' time.
+And this is an important thing because some people say, well, writing probably wasn't invented much before Abraham's time.
+But remember, they once said writing didn't exist in Moses' time.
 And they were way off the mark on that one.

-Because since then the engraved laws of Hammurabi, which date from actually around Abraham's time more than Moses', are shown to have... they testify that there was writing in use hundreds of years before Moses' time.
+Because since then the engraved laws of Hammurabi, which date from actually around Abraham's time more than Moses, they testify that there was writing in use hundreds of years before Moses' time.
 How many hundreds of years before, no one knows.
 Maybe as far back as Adam.

 But suppose we only could say for sure that there was writing in the time of Abraham because of the laws of Hammurabi.
-That's the only, you know, external to the Bible, the only way, the earliest we know about human writing.
+That's the only external to the Bible, the earliest we know about human writing.
 But there was writing in the time of Abraham.

-But you see Adam's life, or I should say Adam's son Seth's life, overlapped with that of Methuselah.
-That is because people lived so long, generally over 900 years, many generations overlapped.
+But you see, Adam's life, or I should say Adam's son, Seth's life, overlapped with that of Methuselah.
+That is, because people lived so long, generally over 900 years, many generations overlapped.
 Methuselah was eight generations from Adam.

-But Adam's son Seth lived into the lifetime, well into the lifetime of Methuselah.
-Which means if Seth had heard from Adam, the story of creation for example, and knew from living through the subsequent history all that had happened, he could have told Methuselah.
-But if you look at the story of creation, you see that the story of creation is not as if it was just a story of creation.
+But Adam's son Seth lived well into the lifetime of Methuselah.
+Which means that Seth had heard from Adam, the story of creation for example, and knew from living through the subsequent history all that had happened, he could have told Methuselah.
+Methuselah's life overlapped that of Shem, the son of Noah.

-It's not as if it was just a story of creation.
-So even though we're talking about 20 generations, the story would only have to be told really from Seth to Methuselah, from Methuselah to Shem and Shem to Abraham.
-I mean it could have been told that few times.
+And Shem's life overlapped that of Abraham.
+So even though we're talking about 20 generations, the story would only have to be told really from Shem to Methuselah, from Seth to Methuselah, from Methuselah to Shem, and Shem to Abraham.
+I mean, it could have been told that few times.

 It's not as if it had to be told thousands of times over those thousands of years before Abraham came along.
 But my theory is, and it's not mine, I didn't invent it, it's a common belief of many evangelicals, that there were at least nine documents, written documents, that came down to the hand of Moses.
 And that these documents are actually identified for us in the book of Genesis.

 I'll tell you about that a little later on in this lecture, how to identify them.
 But Moses probably had written information from earlier generations that he put together into the book of Genesis when he wrote it.
-Now with every large book, it's kind of good to outline it or break it into parts so you can see it in smaller components.
+Now, with every large book, it's kind of good to outline it or break it into parts so you can see it in smaller components.